Tests and diagnosisBy Mayo Clinic Staff

-Your doctor performs a pelvic exam to confirm a diagnosis of small bowel prolapse.
-During the exam, your doctor may ask you to take a deep breath and hold it while bearing down (Valsalva maneuver), which is likely to cause the prolapsed small bowel to bulge downward.
+To confirm a diagnosis of small bowel prolapse, your doctor performs a pelvic exam.
+During the exam, your doctor may ask you to take a deep breath and hold it while bearing down like you're having a bowel movement (Valsalva maneuver), which is likely to cause the prolapsed small bowel to bulge downward.
 If your doctor can't verify that you have a prolapse while you're lying on the exam table, he or she may repeat the exam while you're standing.

 - Culligan PJ.
 Nonsurgical management of pelvic organ prolapse.
 Obstetrics & Gynecology.
 2012;119:852.